Pinky-alt-spec/tictactoe/README.md

 # Tic Tac Toe Game - Landing Page

-  ### In this game.
-The landing page requires the user to first:-
+  ### In this game, the landing page requires the user to first:-

    #### - Enter their username
    #### - The user has to create the room code, select option 1